Idrottsparken (Sundsvall)

-Idrottsparken (or Sundsvalls Idrottspark), currently known as NP3 Arena for sponsorship reasons, is a multi-purpose stadium in Sundsvall, Sweden.
-It was opened on 6th of August 1903.
+Idrottsparken (or Sundsvalls Idrottspark) is a multi-purpose stadium in Sundsvall, Sweden.
+It was opened on 6 August 1903.
 It is currently used mostly for football matches and is the home stadium of GIF Sundsvall and Sundsvalls DFF.
 The stadium holds 8,000 people during football matches.

 The stadium was expanded in 2002 and was also called Sundsvall Park Arena during concerts 2002 – 2006.
-Between 2006 and 2016, it was known as Norrporten Arena for sponsorship reasons.

 History

-The venue was inaugurated in 1903, the same year as GIF Sundsvall and had tracks for running, skittles, shooting and tennis.
-Idrottsparken undergone a major renovation in the early 2000s and was re-inaugared by Carl XVI Gustaf on ninth of June 2002.
-The football pitch had grass as turf until 2004 when it switched to artificial turf, mainly because of poor quality of the grass turf due to cold climate.
+The venue was inaugurated on 6 August 1903, the same year that GIF Sundsvall was founded, and originally also had tracks for running, skittles, shooting and tennis.
+Idrottsparken underwent a major renovation in the early 2000s and was re-inaugurated by Carl XVI Gustaf on 9 June 2002.
+The football pitch had grass as its turf until 2004 when it switched to artificial turf, mainly because of the poor quality of the grass turf due to the cold climate.